Qntnroos/white-label-event-app/README.md

 ### Why?

- * we give you some boilerplate code towards firebase
+ * We give you a minimum amount of boilerplate code concerning

- * we give you some boilerplate to authenticate to our facebook app
+ 1. Firebase
+ 2. our Shift Facebook App
+ 3. our Shift API

+ * We added some eslint setup, for the purpose of clean code

 ## Step 2
 ---------